-If you’re looking to get some fresh sounds from your guitar, a DiMarzio Fast Track 2 coil splitting is a great way to go.
-Coil splitting is when you use a switch to shut off one of the coils in your humbucker pickup to unlock single-coil tones from your humbucker.
+If you’re looking to get some fresh sounds from your Dimarzio Fast Track 2, coil-splitting is a great option to try.
+Coil-splitting is when you use a switch to shut off one of the coils in your humbucker pickup to unlock single-coil tones from your humbucker.
 The sound will be brighter in tone, but there will also be a sharp drop in output gain, and the pickup will lose its humbucking qualities.

 The Dimarzio Fast Track 2

-One of the advantages of a Dimarzio Fast Track 2 coil splitting, is that this mini humbucker will fit right into a single coil space in your guitar.
-It uses a ceramic magnet, and it has a resistance value of 18.07K Ohm.
-This humbucker is said to have a warm sound with more emphasis on output gain.
+One of the advantages of a Dimarzio Fast Track is that it’s a mini-humbucker, and will fit right into a single-coil space in your guitar.
+It uses a ceramic magnet and has a resistance value of 18.07K Ohm.
+This pickup is known for its warm sound and emphasis on output gain.

 We will need a switch to turn one of the coils on and off.
 There are two primary types of switches that we usually use, the push-pull or the mini-toggle, but there are also many other types that you might be willing to experiment with.
 For this article, we’re going to use a push-pull pot because it allows your mod to be reversible, but you can use a toggle switch if you’d like.

 The biggest downside to the push-pull pot is that the switching mechanism requires more space below the pot, and some guitars may not have enough room to install it.
 You’ll want to check your guitar before deciding which switch to use.

 Toggle switches have added challenges: you have to identify the best place to install it on your guitar, and you will be creating a permanent hole.
 Guitars that have pickguards with a lot of open space underneath are candidates for the toggle switch.
 In this case, if you don’t like the modification, you can always change the pickguard.